“I want to build an e-commerce store … but should I use Shopify or WordPress?”

-Is WordPress for everything, including e-commerce site?
+Is WordPress for everything, including an e-commerce site?

 I’ve always been an avid WordPress fan, and my go-to advice whenever anyone needed a website for any purpose – any purpose! – was, “hey, why not WordPress?”

-But looking through what’s possible with Shopify and how easy it all is, even I started having second thoughts.
+Looking through what’s possible with Shopify and how easy it all is, even I started having second thoughts.

 I mean, WordPress is surely awesome as a website platform.
-It can easily cope with anything you throw at it, and make your site accessible and available for the whole world to see.
+It can easily cope with anything you throw at it and make your site accessible and available for the whole world to see.

-But at the same time, an e-commerce store is a very specific kind of animal, and it’s very very different from a standard blog or a news website.
+At the same time, an e-commerce store is a very specific kind of animal, and it’s very very different from a standard blog or a news website.

 The reality of e-commerce stores is different.

 What they offer sits behind a paywall.
 The whole site needs to be careful when handling the customer’s crucial data (like credit cards, personal info).
 It needs to be secure.
-And to top it all off, it also needs to be able to handle incoming orders, process them, and make sure that nothing falls through the cracks along the way.
+To top it all off, it also needs to be able to handle incoming orders, process them, and make sure that nothing falls through the cracks along the way.